numpy/numpy/doc/source/reference/arrays.ndarray.rst

 .. index:: view, base

-Different :class:`ndarrays <ndarray>` can share the same data, so that changes made in one :class:`ndarray` may be visible in another.
+Different :class:`ndarrays <ndarray>` can share the same data, so that changes made in one :class:`ndarray` might be visible in another.
 That is, an ndarray can be a *"view"* to another ndarray, and the data it is referring to is taken care of by the *"base"* ndarray. ndarrays can also be views to memory owned by Python :class:`strings <str>` or